 Edward stood up with his son in his arms and laid him on the bed; covering him with a blanket decorated generously in a random assortment of dinosaurs.

 Good night bu-” Edward took a step away from the bed but upon doing so he immediately heard a loud crack.
 Looking down, Edward saw a plastic toy airplane crushed under the sole of his barefoot.
 “Alex, what did I tell you about leaving your toys on the floor?”

 Edward looked around his son’s room.
 The floor was littered with toys.
 Super heroes, race cars and alien fighting robots lay scattered across the room.
-He gathered up the toys with relative speed and dropped them into a half-empty toy box in the corner of the room.
+He gathered up the toys with relative speed and dropped them into a half-empty toy box in the corner.
 Edward noticed a small round handle protruding from the pile of plastic action figures.
-Edward pulled a large wooden baseball bat from the box.
+He reached down, grabbed the handle and pulled a large wooden baseball bat from the box.

 “Al, what is my bat doing in your toy box?”

-Alex peeked from underneath his blankets, keeping his nose and mouth covered and leaving only his eyes and above visible.
+Alex peeked from underneath his blankets, keeping his nose and mouth covered, leaving only his eyes and forehead visible.